theforeman/foreman-tasks/README.md

     $ gem 'foreman-tasks'

-Then run `bundle install` and `foreman-rake db:migrate` from the same directory
+Then run `bundle install` and `foreman-rake db:migrate` from the same directory.
+Note that you must start the dynflow executor (background processor) manually.
+You can find example service script in extra/dynflow-executor.example in this repository.

 --------------